Laz language: Phonology

+Like many languages of the Caucasus, Laz has a rich consonantal system but only five vowels (a, e, i, o, u).

 Writing system

 Laz is written in Mkhedruli script and in an extension of the Turkish alphabet.
 For the Laz letters written in the Latin script, the first is a letter from the writing system introduced in Turkey in 1984 that was developed by Fahri Lazoğlu and Wolfgang Feurstein and the second is the transcription system used by Caucasianists.